 Scholarly Commons Citation

 Brooks, Rosa, "The Risk of International Justice: A Tribute to Aryeh Neier" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1289.
+1289.